 - Beatles Rock Band has peripherals modeled after instruments the band members used: John Lennon's Rickenbacker 325, George Harrison's Gretsch Duo Jet, and Paul McCartney's Hofner violin bass.

-- One of the new Rockband Pro Guitars?
+- One of the later Rock Band Pro Guitars?
 A slightly Modified Stratocaster, made by a Fender sub-company, Squier.

-- Neo-Classical guitarist Yngwie Malmsteen plays this trope straighter than a Arizona freeway.
+- Neo-Classical guitarist Yngwie Malmsteen plays this trope straighter than an Arizona freeway.
 With a collection of Stratocasters around the triple digits, it's hard to deny.

 - Speaking of "All Basses are Precisions", the electric bass was often called the "Fender bass" during the 1950's and 1960's due to the company's early dominance of the market with its Precision and Jazz Bass models.
 The pickup types found on those two are known respectively as "P" and "J" pickups and those names are also used to distinguish pickup types on other basses from Fender and other companies.

 - A similar trope could be "All Violins are a Stradivarius".
 The term refers to a specific type of violin built by the Stradivari family during the 17th and 18th century, which even at the time were considered highly valuable and are often what the average person will think of when they imagine a violin.
 Although only 650 still exist today, countless other violins exist as clones of their design, many of which even carry the Stradivarius label.